- Minimum standards for entry to the PhD

 The University’s Selection and Admission into Course Policy can be found in the Melbourne Policy Library.

 Minimum standards for entry to the PhD

-PhD applicants will be assessed using the criteria described below.
+PhD applicants will be assessed using the criteria described below and in the Resolutions on Selection.
 The measures include an assessment of an applicant's knowledge of the discipline and evidence of their ability to complete a rigorous research project.
 Applicants are required to meet the minimum standards described for each of the six criteria listed below.
 In addition all applicants (internationally and locally qualified) must meet the University's English language entry requirements.
 Further information is available from the Future Students website.